cesium/CeSIUMpeloMundo/HOWTO.md

 **Understanding Pin Types:**

 - `EPinType.Sticker` - You left a CeSIUM sticker somewhere
+- `EPinType.Merch` - You showed off your style with the CeSIUM merch
-- `EPinType.Picture` - Anything CeSIUM related that isn't a sticker
+- `EPinType.Picture` - You want to share a picture of your trip with the CeSIUM family
 - `EPinType.Missing` - You revisited a pin and the sticker is now missing

 **Check out this example:**